JunqiangWang/Awesome_Deep-Learning-Tutorial/ML Books/README.md

 by Kevin P. Murphy

 2. Machine Learning
 by Kevin P. Murphy

+## PyTorch

+Natural Language Processing with PyTorch by Delip Rao & Brian McMahan

-3. Probabilistic Machine Learning: Advanced Topics by Kevin P. Murphy
+4. Probabilistic Machine Learning: Advanced Topics by Kevin P. Murphy

-4. Alice’s Adventures in a differentiable wonderland by Simone Scardapane
+5. Alice’s Adventures in a differentiable wonderland by Simone Scardapane